 If you are scheduling a Look or dashboard and it has filters, you can specify the filters for each scheduled delivery, which lets you customize the results for each set of recipients.
 For example, you might send regional teams results that are filtered for their States of interest:

-When on the scheduling window, click Filters to see the filters associated with that schedule.
+Click Filters to see and modify the filters associated with that schedule.

 To make customized deliveries even easier, you can use the matches a user attribute filter option if your Looker admins have configured user-specific values called "user attributes."
 Setting a filter to one of these attributes automatically customizes the results for each user, meaning that you can send out customized results with only one schedule.
 You can read more about user attributes here.